 At 35,000 square feet, the new Mahoney Library building increased the library's original capacity by four times.
 It is located at the heart of the campus and is the centerpiece of the new eastern quadrangle.

 Incorporating the latest information resources, learning environments, and technology, the new building offers:

 - 300 reader seats

 - a quiet study room (the Connie Mahoney Reading Room)

 - a conference and meeting room with video conferencing capability

 - a digital copy and print center

-- First Floor - Circulation Desk, Reference Desk, Library Classroom, Group Study Rooms, Connie Mahoney Reading Room, Gallery, Media Services
+- First Floor - Circulation Desk, Research Desk, Library Classroom, Group Study Rooms, Connie Mahoney Reading Room, Gallery, Media Services

-- Second Floor - Administrative Offices, Periodicals Reading Area, Conference Room, Group Study Rooms
+- Second Floor - Administrative Offices, Quiet Study Room, Conference Room, Group Study Rooms

 The expanded campus and the new building were dedicated on Friday, September 26, 2008.
 The library was prominently featured in the 2009 Library Design Showcase of the American Library Association for its balance of many design elements, including technology, sensitivity to immediate surroundings, and accessibility.